facebook/react-native/docs/RunningOnDeviceAndroid.md

 1. Make sure your laptop and your phone are on the same Wi-Fi network.
 2. Open your React Native app on your device.
+3. You'll see a red screen with an error.
+This is OK.
+We'll fix this in the following steps.
-3. Open the **Developer menu** by shaking the device or running `adb shell input keyevent 82` from the command line.
+4. Open the **Developer menu** by shaking the device or running `adb shell input keyevent 82` from the command line.
-4. Go to `Dev Settings`.
+5. Go to `Dev Settings`.
-5. Go to `Debug server host for device`.
+6. Go to `Debug server host for device`.
-6. Type in your machine's IP address and the port of the local dev server (e.g. 10.0.1.1:8081). **On Mac**, you can find the IP address in System Preferences / Network. **On Windows**, open the command prompt and type `ipconfig` to find your machine's IP address ([more info](http://windows.microsoft.com/en-us/windows/using-command-line-tools-networking-information)).
+7. Type in your machine's IP address and the port of the local dev server (e.g. 10.0.1.1:8081). **On Mac**, you can find the IP address in System Preferences / Network. **On Windows**, open the command prompt and type `ipconfig` to find your machine's IP address ([more info](http://windows.microsoft.com/en-us/windows/using-command-line-tools-networking-information)).
-7. Go back to the **Developer menu** and select `Reload JS`.
+8. Go back to the **Developer menu** and select `Reload JS`.